 But it excludes any de-identified or publicly available information.

-The law then defines a separate category of information called sensitive data, which encompasses any category of information that includes:
+The law also defines a separate category of information called sensitive data, which encompasses any category of information that includes:

 - Racial or ethnic origin